Dividend Reinvestment Plans: How DRIP Investing Works

 There are more benefits associated with DRIPs:

-• You may get a discount: Discounts on DRIP shares can be anywhere from 1% to 10%.
+• You may get a discount: Discounts on DRIP shares can be anywhere from 1% to 10%, depending on the type of DRIP (company-operated) and the specific company.

-• Zero commission: Most DRIP programs can allow you to buy new shares without paying commission fees.
-However, many brokerages offer zero-commission trading outside of DRIPs these days.
+• Zero commission: Most company-operated DRIP programs may allow you to buy new shares without paying commission fees.
+However, many brokerages offer zero-commission trading outside of DRIPs these days, too.

-• Fractional shares: DRIPs may allow you to reinvest into fractional shares, rather than whole shares that may be at a pricier level than you wish to purchase.
+• Fractional shares: DRIPs may allow you to reinvest and purchase fractional shares, rather than whole shares that may be at a pricier level than you wish to purchase.
+This may be an option with either a company-operated or brokerage-operated DRIP.

-• Dollar-cost averaging: This is a common strategy investors use to manage price volatility.
-You invest the same amount of money on a regular cadence (every week, month, quarter) no matter what the price of the asset is.
+• Dollar-cost averaging: Dollar-cost averaging is a strategy investors use to help manage price volatility, and lower their cost basis.
+You invest the same amount of money on a regular basis (every week, month, quarter) no matter what the price of the asset is.

 Cons of Dividend Reinvestment Plans